Mortgage

 Income limits.
 Similar to the HomeReady program, Home Possible mortgages come with income limitations.
 The borrower’s annual income must be less than or equal to 80% of the local AMI.

 Down payment options.
-Funds for the down payment and closing costs can come from your own savings, a gift, a grant or the Affordable Seconds® program.
+No minimum personal contribution is required, meaning that funds for the down payment and closing costs won’t need to come from your own savings.
+They can be a gift, a grant or the Affordable Seconds® program.

 Homebuyer education.
 Buyers are required to complete a homebuyer education course if all borrowers on the loan are first-time buyers, or if none of the borrowers has a credit score.
-They can meet the education requirement by taking a course from an eligible source, such as an HUD-approved counseling agency, housing finance agency or the free CreditSmart® Homebuyer U course offered by Freddie Mac.
+They can meet the education requirement by taking a course from an eligible source, such as a HUD-approved counseling agency, housing finance agency or Freddie Mac’s free CreditSmart® Homebuyer U course.

 Boarder income.
-Like the HomeReady program, the Home Possible loan may allow income from someone who is living in the home but not on the loan paperwork.
+Like the HomeReady program, the Home Possible loan may allow income from someone who is living in the home, but isn’t on the loan paperwork.

 Who it’s best for